mdnrkn/aiub_bin/README.md

 As-salamu alaykum / hello👋,

-This repository contains the lab materials of the CSE department at American International University - Bangladesh (AIUB) from the Fall 2023-2024 semester to the present.
+This repository contains the lab materials (*coding related courses only) of the CSE department at American International University - Bangladesh (AIUB) from the Fall 2023-2024 semester to the present.
 It includes lab instructions, practice problems with their solutions, and other resources.

 ## Maintainer
 * Md.
 Nishat Raihan Khan Nijhum - [@mdnrkn](https://github.com/mdnrkn/)